noidexe/Enjin-Coin-Documentation/docs/metadata.md

 ```

 ### Images
-If the Default URI contains an image property that in turn contains the {id} placeholder, the image url will be used as the default image for all tokens of this type.
+If the Default URI contains an image property that in turn contains the {id} placeholder, the image URL will be used as the default image for all tokens of this type.

 Example:
 ```